Shaun Pollock: Captaincy

 Although no longer captain, he retained his place in the team.
 After a disappointing Test series tour of Australia in 2005/2006, he faced criticism for losing his wicket taking ability.
 He has the lowest (best) economy rate of any bowler to have taken 300 ODI wickets, and he is also the first South African and only the tenth player to take 400 Test wickets.
-In September 2007 he was dropped from the South African test side for the first time in his career.
+In September 2007 he was dropped from the South African test team for the first time in his career.
 Pollock was later readded to the test series against the West Indies, whereupon he announced his retirement, effective on 3 February 2008.
 He stated that "I realise I have been blessed by God and feel I have nurtured my talents to the best of my abilities."
 After South Africa sealed a series victory against the West Indies, Graeme Smith paid tribute to Pollock, stating "It's very important that people celebrate what he's given to South African cricket and what he's achieved as an individual."